walexy/zoomguy-copy-01/src/pages/index.md

     background: white
     image: /images/img_0187-2.jpg
     title: Introducing Meeting Messages
-    content: Dont just engage your crew.
+    content: Don’t just engage your crew.
 Let them engage you with the Meeting Squad’s Meeting Messages, the fun way to express yourself when you’re on camera.
     actions: